DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_test_ruleset_lsn.md

 **Procedure**

-1. Sign in to your instance of the Decision Server console as `odmAdmin`.
+1. Sign in to your instance of the Decision Server console as **admin user**.
 2. Click the **Explorer** tab.
 3. In the Navigator, expand **RuleApps**, and then /mydeployment/1.0.
 You see that the Decision Server console contains version 1.0 of mydeployment, which contains version 1.0 of Miniloan\_ServiceRuleset: